 MARCH 3, 2018 (Saturday) – MORTON ARBORETUM BOTANICAL ART COLLECTION.
 The Morton Arboretum Art Collection contains more than 12,000 works, including many exceptionally rare and beautiful original paintings, ink drawings, colored pencil sketches, lithographs, etchings, engravings, aquatints, illustrations, watercolors, garden plans, nursery catalogs, and pattern books.
+We will return again to the Arboretum to learn more about this amazing collection right in our own backyards.
+A brief business meeting will include election of officers.
 9:30 a.m., Sterling Library, Morton Arboretum, 4100 Illinois Route 53, Lisle.

 MAY 2018 – SPRING BANQUET.
 At this event, we will celebrate our achievements for the year (especially, Book Sale results) and install new officers.
 The 2018 COD scholarship recipients will also be announced.
 Date and Location TBA.
 Watch for details in Twigs.